-Portable air scrubbers are designed to allow for one operator to easily move the unit around.
+Portable air scrubbers are designed to allow one operator to easily move the unit around.
 Most air scrubbers are taller than they are long, with a small “footprint.”
-They are a necessary part of maintaining air quality in places like hospital, construction sites, universities, and more.
+They are a necessary part of maintaining air quality in places like hospitals, construction sites, universities, and more.

-An air scrubber features high-rpm motors, high-efficiency backward-curved blowers and upright type cabinet designs.
+An air scrubber features high-rpm motors, high-efficiency backward-curved blowers, and upright type cabinet designs.
 While each air scrubber unit is different, all units follow a similar process.
-The two units that we sell have three filters, which helps to remove 99.97% of airborne particles.
+Our portable air scrubber rentals have three filters, which help to remove 99.97% of airborne particles.
 The different stage filters help extend the usage of the HEPA filter.

 The Parts of an Air Scrubber

 Like most filtration systems, an air scrubber uses purification filters to help remove contaminants as the air within the space is circulated through the system.
 Several times each hour, the scrubber draws the contaminated air from the space while also pumping in fresh air that is free of chemicals.
 The HEPA filters used in our units are able to filter a considerable amount more than a regular filter.
 The HEPA filter will capture small particles such as mold, bacteria, asbestos, lead, dust, and many other airborne contaminants.
 Air scrubbers will continuously clean the air and provide a clean, healthy and productive environment.